Oklahoma City home explosion leaves 1 dead, 3 injured

 One person is dead and three others have been injured after a home exploded in Oklahoma City Thursday morning, the local fire department said.

-Pictures of the aftermath showed debris scattered across the ground in a neighborhood in the southern part of the city.
+Pictures of the aftermath showed debris scattered across the ground in a neighborhood in the northeastern part of the city.

 The cause of the explosion was not immediately clear.